enuesaa/craf/designdoc.md

 Command alias command.

 ## About
-`craftant` is a command that has dynamically configurable subcommands.
+`craftant` is a command that can configure its subcommands dynamically.
 By running `craftant command add`, you can add a subcommand and register a shell command to run.
 Registered shell commands will be invoked when craftant subcommands are called.